 Lienholders hold the title until the lien is satisfied.
 The vehicle owner must hold a valid registration.

 All title transactions, including new, transfer, duplicate and corrected, that indicate a lien are processed in the usual manner.
-However, after the transaction is recorded by MVD, the lienholder is responsible for maintaining the title.
+However, after the transaction is recorded by MVD, the lienholder is responsible for electronically maintaining the lien and title.

-The current regulations for title liens began Jan.
-1, 2003, and were updated May 31, 2010, pursuant to Laws 2009, Chapter 70.
 An electronic lien and title (ELT) is an electronic method by which MVD and authorized lienholders, through an approved ELT Service Provider, exchange essential vehicle, lien and title information.
 Once the lien has been satisfied, a lienholder sends an electronic message releasing the lien.
-MVD then forwards the title to the vehicle owner or to the next lienholder of record that the lien was released.
+MVD then notifies the vehicle owner or the next lienholder of record that the lien was released.
 This method results in faster service to vehicle owners and eliminates the need for printing and mailing individual paper titles.

 A lien is satisfied once a lienholder receives payment in full.
 Full satisfaction of a lien is met under these conditions:

 - Wire transfer complete